the-turing-way/bookdash/wg-meeting-notes/2024-01-31_bookdash-wg-meeting.md

        * Chairing meetings
        * Liasion between the WG and the constitutional levels, communicate decisions etc
    * Secretariat (other roles): will be split between Arielle and Emma
-       * - ensuring all the topics of the Agenda are covered
+       * Ensuring all the topics of the Agenda are covered
        * - Notes are documented and uploaded in the repository (still need to decide if this should be an independent repository - we decided yes to the independent repo)
    * - invite other members (invitation link)
        * - Planning committee is self nominations